MEET BARRY COOPER, FORMER DRUG COP TURNED FREEDOM ACTIVIST AND CRIMINAL DEFENSE EXPERT WITNESS

 Years worked as a criminal defense expert witness

-Barry has received global attention by being reported in over 2,000 newspapers and magazines including Rolling Stones, High Times, a feature in Maxim Magazine and a front cover feature in Cannabis Culture Magazine and the Texas Observer.
-He has been a guest on numerous radio shows and every cable news channel including MSNBC Tucker Carlson, FOX Geraldo At Large, ABC I Caught, NBC Mike and Juliet Morning Show and NPR’s, This American Life.
-He has also appeared as drug and legal expert in five episodes of SPIKE TV’s reality show, MANSWERS.
+Barry Cooper has been a guest on hundreds of radio shows and has appeared on every cable news channel the exists.
+His appearances include MSNBC Tucker Carlson, FOX Geraldo At Large, ABC I Caught, NBC Mike and Juliet Morning Show and NPR’s, This American Life.

-Barry recently starred with Woody Harrelson, 50 Cent, Eminem and Susan Sarandon in the anti drug war documentary, "How To Make Money Selling Drugs."
-The excerpt below features Barry freeing prisoners.
+Barry Cooper recently starred with Woody Harrelson, 50 Cent, Eminem, and Susan Sarandon in the anti-drug war documentary, "How To Make Money Selling Drugs."
+The excerpt below was taken from the documentary and features Barry Cooper freeing drug prisoners.

 “The most brazen activist America has seen in decades, Barry Cooper is a highly divisive figure whose antics enraged police and made him a martyr among drug reform activists.” —Progressive Magazine

 “As the top narco cop in Texas, Barry Cooper arrested hundreds of people on drug charges.
 Then he puffed a joint and decided to devote his life to a new cause: making sure no one gets busted again.
 Former Texas narc turned marijuana messiah, Barry Cooper, teaches you how to never get busted.” -Maxim Magazine